flashbots/relayscan/README.md

 ### Run

-You can either get a copy from the repository and build it yourself, or use the Docker image:
+You can either build relayscan from the repository, or use the Docker image:

 ```bash
 # Build & run